 For silence so sudden so soon”

 We all live with contradictions in our lives.
-Can we recognize our dualities and accept they are part of what makes each of us strong and beautiful with potential to grow?
+We are both of the heavens and of this earth.
+Can we recognize our dualities, both the darkness and the light, and accept they are part of what makes each of us strong, whole and beautiful with potential to grow?

 “For Sun and Moon supply their